 The first time I ever tried black pudding (a.k.a. blood pudding), I spit it out.
-I had only been living in Ireland for a few weeks and was at a fancy book launch for my new publishing job.
-One of the canapés being passed around was circles of pan-fried black pudding with a fancy relish on top, and not wanting to lose face in front of my new colleagues, not to mention my boyfriend, I was determined to try some.
+I had only been living in Ireland for a few weeks and was at a book launch for my new publishing job.
+One of the canapés being passed around was circles of pan-fried black pudding with a fancy relish on top, and not wanting to lose face in front of my new colleagues, not to mention my new boyfriend, I was determined to try some.
 When in Rome, right?
-But I just couldn’t get over the fact that it was made from blood and I couldn’t even bring myself to chew it.
-Growing up in suburban Illinois, where an egg roll from the Chinese takeout was the most exotic thing I’d ever eaten, it was too much of a culture shock.
+But I couldn’t get over the fact that it was made from blood and I couldn’t even bring myself to chew it.
+Growing up in suburban Illinois, where an egg roll from the Chinese takeout was the most exotic thing I’d ever eaten, it was just too much of a culture shock.

-I was lucky to get a place at the free dinner on its second night, which was run as a pop-up restaurant by Clonakilty Blackpudding for only six nights.
+I was lucky to get a place at the dinner on its second night, which was run as a pop-up restaurant by Clonakilty Blackpudding for only six nights.
 The location was kept secret until the day before, which turned out to be a Georgian house on Dublin’s north side.
 Caroline and I were the first to arrive (fellow food blogger Aoife was there that night as well) and we were handed a glass of Prosecco and directed towards the biggest turf fire I’ve ever seen, stacked eight briquettes deep at least.
 We also got a sneak peek of the room next door that we’d be eating in – along with 2,000 creepy china dolls crammed into floor-to-ceiling shelves that lined the room – and a look at the menu, which did indeed include a main course of black pudding with scallops and a carrot puree.

 Because I’d won some Clonakilty black and white pudding, sausages and bacon by correctly answering the question “What is entomophagy the consumption of?” (insects) and feeling inspired by the chocolate-covered bacon, bacon praline and 12-year-old Jameson whiskey with a bacon and rosemary twist that we were served, I made this almond and candied bacon bark.
 This dessert seems to divide people firmly into two camps – people who have never heard of such a thing and think it sounds downright weird (they must have somehow missed the bacon mania boat), and people who think it sounds delicious and can’t wait to make it themselves.
 If you’re the former, then all I can say is don’t knock it till you’ve tried it – and then once you’ve tried it, try to stop yourself from eating all of it.